 The lawmakers who asked questions belonged to PPPP, MQM, PTI, PML-F and PML-N. MQM lawmakers asked 58 questions, PML-F 38, PTI eight, PML-N two and PPPP one.
 A woman lawmaker of PML-F asked highest number of questions (35).
 In total, the eight women lawmakers asked 65 (64%) questions while 11 male lawmakers asked 36 questions.

 To download complete report, click here

-ISLAMABAD, February 08, 2019: The Provincial Assembly of Sindh transacted its entire agenda and adopted two supplementary resolutions on Friday, observes Free and Fair Election Network…
+ISLAMABAD, June 13, 2019: The Provincial Assembly of Sindh addressed its entire business scheduled for Thursday, observes Free and Fair Election Network (FAFEN) in its Daily…

 ISLAMABAD, June 12, 2019: The Provincial Assembly of Sindh adopted a resolution to condemn the arrest of former President Asif Ali Zardari by National Accountability Bureau, observes…